 ; Stats.
 1999 s.
 66.0235; 2011 a.
 32

 The method of division of assets and liabilities set forth is exclusive.
-Sheboygan v.
-Sheboygan Sanitary District #2, 145 Wis.
+City of Sheboygan v.
+Town of Sheboygan Sanitary District No. 2, 145 Wis.
 2d 424

 , 427 N.W.2d 390